 60 students, 30 male and 30 female, are accepted each year.

-Is it possible to stay involved in FLP after your Freshman year?
+Is it possible to stay involved in FLP after my freshman year?

 Absolutely!
-FLP is a student run organization.
-Upperclassmen are the mentors, executives, and the student coordinator for the program.
+Upperclassmen serve as mentors, executives, and a student coordinator for the program.

-What are some of the benefits to being in FLP?
+What are some of the benefits of being in the program?

-It is a great way to be part of a community as soon as you get to school.
-Also, it provides great resources for you to grow as a leader and challenges you to use your leadership to do service for and with others.
-Another great benefit of being in FLP is that it helps you build connections with leaders on campus.
+FLP is a great way to be part of a community as soon as you get to school.
+It provides great leadership resources and challenges you to use your leadership to do service for and with others.
+The program also helps you build connections student leaders on campus.
 Many FLPers go on to hold leadership positions in student and community organizations.

 Can I be in FLP and the Honors Program?

 Unfortunately, you cannot be in both programs your freshman year.
-However, you can apply for the Honors Program your sophomore year.
+However, if you participate in FLP your freshman year you can apply for the Honors Program your sophomore year.

 Does it cost more to be in FLP?